-In contrast, Emetu (2022) focuses on the impact of faculty diversity, particularly the hiring of African American faculty members, on the retention of African American male college students at PWIs.
-Emetu’s findings suggest that increasing the representation of African American faculty members can positively influence the campus climate and sense of belonging for African American students which contributes to higher retention rates among African American male students by providing them with mentors and role models who understand their cultural experiences and support their academic journey.
+In contrast, Emetu (2022) focused on the impact of faculty diversity, particularly the hiring of African American faculty members, on the retention of African American male college students at PWIs.
+Emetu’s (2022) findings suggest that increasing the representation of African American faculty members can positively influence the campus climate and sense of belonging for African American students which contributes to higher retention rates among African American male students by providing them with mentors and role models who understand their cultural experiences and support their academic journey.

-Fong et al. (2021) and Frey et al. (2018) shows the psychological factors of academic persistence, Emetu’s (2022) study shows structural and institutional factors that influences retention rates among African American students.
+Fong et al. (2021) and Frey et al. (2018) showed the psychological factors of academic persistence.
+Emetu’s (2022) study showed structural and institutional factors that influences retention rates among African American students.
 The studies highlight the nature of student success at PWIs, and the importance of internal motivation and the external support provided by African American faculty representation.

-Frey et al. (2018), Fong et al. (202), and Emetu (2022) contribute to understanding the influence of African American students’ academic outcomes at PWIs by highlighting motivational theories and the impact of faculty diversity to support African American students’ academic success, persistence, and overall well-being at PWIs.
+Frey et al. (2018), Fong et al. (202), and Emetu (2022) contributed to understanding the influence of African American students’ academic outcomes at PWIs by highlighting motivational theories and the impact of faculty diversity to support African American students’ academic success, persistence, and overall well-being at PWIs.

 In reference to theme (b) QP21 stated,